 PhD students in their fourth year of full-time study or beyond are automatically exempt from the University Composition fee.

 If you are not self-funded, then the College will collect the fees from your funding body.
-Please ensure that you provide any details of who the invoice should be sent to by returning a completed Finance Form to the Postgraduate Office.
+Please ensure that you provide any details of who the invoice should be sent to by completing a Finance Form here.

 £51.50 per quarter - A contribution from postgraduates not living in College accommodation to reflect the fact that all postgraduates, whether they live in College accommodation or further away, have access to core facilities such as the bar, dining hall and gym, as well as the sports grounds and boathouse, and that all postgraduates should pay a small charge by way of contribution to these facilities.

 Postgraduate students who live in private accommodation further than 1 mile from College can apply for a reduced facilities charge.
+To receive a reduction on your bill from Michaelmas Term for the full academic year, you need to apply by 15 September 2022.
+If you miss this date, you will be able to claim the reduction from Lent Term, as long as you apply by 15 December 2022.
 Please use this link to apply

 £200 deposit.
 All students are billed for this when they first matriculate with the College and is refundable upon your departure as long as you have not damaged any College property, or owe the College money in any other way.
 Please note this is not an accommodation deposit - even if you move out of College Accommodation during your course, your Caution Money is not refunded to you until you have graduated from your course.